 Several adverse conditions and material uncertainties, including lower metals prices, cast significant doubt upon the assumption that the Company will continue as a going concern.
 To improve cash flows, the Company's principal lender permitted the Company to make interest only payments and defer until August 2015, payments on the principal amount owed from January to July 2015 under the current debt facility agreement.
+The Company was unable to meet its payment obligations to its principal lender for the months of August and September 2015, resulting in a breach of the terms of the debt facility agreement between the parties.

-The Company is engaged in discussions with its principal lender to restructure its current debt in order to address ongoing liquidity concerns, while continuing to be focused on minimizing uncommitted capital expenditures and preserving the Company's growth options.
-If it does not do so, or if it fails to secure additional capital or otherwise restructure or refinance its business in order to address its cash requirements through June 30, 2016, then the Company is unlikely to have sufficient capital resources or cash flows from mining operations to be able to satisfy its ongoing obligations and future contractual commitments.
-As a result, the Company may not be able to continue as a going concern (for further information, refer to Note 1 of the Consolidated Financial Statements for the quarter ended June 30, 2015).
+As discussed above, the Company has entered into the Restructuring Transaction, pursuant to which its senior secured debt will be extinguished the options.
+If the Company fails complete the Restructuring Transaction, or if it fails to secure additional capital or otherwise restructure or refinance its business in order to address its cash requirements through September 30, 2016, then the Company is unlikely to have sufficient capital resources or cash flows from mining operations to be able to satisfy its ongoing obligations and future contractual commitments.
+As a result, the Company may not be able to continue as a going concern (for further information, refer to Note 1 of the Consolidated Financial Statements for the quarter ended September 30, 2015).